kevinrfoster/ecoB2000_lab1/README.md

 ### Some background on simulations with R

 You can have the computer roll dice.
-The command, sample(), will do it nicely.
+The command, `sample()`, will do it nicely.
 This command below takes 20 draws from the integers 1 to 6.
 The metaphor is not quite rolling dice, but as if there were 6 balls in a jar, labeled with a number, and it picks a ball from the jar 20 times.
-So that is why the replace=TRUE command is important, otherwise after it takes out a ball it doesn’t put it back so couldn’t run that more than 6 times.
+So that is why the `replace=TRUE` command is important, otherwise after it takes out a ball it doesn’t put it back so couldn’t run that more than 6 times.

 ``` r
 how_many_rolls <- 20
 sim_rolls <- sample(1:6, how_many_rolls, replace = TRUE)
 ```

-Note that I’ve made a variable, how_many_rolls, so that it’s easy to go back and change that once and have that change propagate through the rest of the program.
+Note that I’ve made a variable, `how_many_rolls`, so that it’s easy to go back and change that once and have that change propagate through the rest of the program.
 It’s a useful habit to get into.

 That gives one version of EP2, so that is one example of possible